Yash-Bandal/DeltaX-Bootcamp/SQL/01_database_design_and_normalization/Notes/01_Designing/06_Database_Design-For_Custom_Fields.md

 ### Advantages

+- All columns are in database already
+- Tables are smaller     than single table
 - Well normalized
 - Easy to maintain
 - Avoids many NULL values

 ### Disadvantages
+ - Not that flexible
+ - Multiple tables can be confusing
 - More joins required
 - More tables to manage